schoolofdata-ch/schoolofdata-ch.github.io/_posts/2018-04-05-April-VR-AR.md

 * _Englischkenntnisse sind in unserem Workshop von Vorteil, aber nicht zwingend.
 Materialen und Anweisungen sind auch **auf Deutsch** verfügbar._
 * _De bonnes connaissances en anglais seraient un atout, non pas obligatoire.
 On peut fournir sur demande les liens et répondre sur place **en français**._

-Our goal is to involve people with **all skill levels** at this event, whether you are a beginning student or seasoned professional, an information discovery guru, or just someone who likes to learn how to work with data for the first time.
-We will be working in groups and continue learning from each other.
-Registered and confirmed participants will be invited to [colloquy](#follow) with fellow participants and coaches.

-Join us to explore information sources, check facts with our own meta-analysis, and communicate findings effectively - to wake up to a vivid world of open data.
-At this hands-on full-day event, we will:
+### Goals
+With free tools such as Vizor and A-Frame, you can create your first online 3D project in minutes, even without ever having created a website before.
+We will demonstrate some advanced tools, such as modelling tools, panoramic photography and videography, and animation engines used to make feature films, and give you time to explore the technology at your own pace.

+Depending on interest levels, we can use the chance to talk about 3D data visualisation, electronic art, motion capture and modelling, 360° photography, and other special capabilities we plan to develop as part of the digital co-creation program for coworkers at Effinger's new underground lab.

+At this hands-on full-day(?) event, we will:

 - 09:00 start with **TAMING DATA DRAGONS**, brief introductions, and sharing of core concepts and principles
 - 09:30 jump into **FINDING RELEVANCE** for exploring my world, my neighbourhood, my self in data